reconverse/incidence2/tests/testthat/_snaps/incidence.md

 # single week, with groups and without count work as expected

-    An incidence2 object: 8 x 4
+    An incidence object: 8 x 4
     56 cases from 2021-W05 to 2021-W08
     interval: 1 (Monday) week
     cumulative: FALSE